 Taxis in Osaka are safe and you can be sure that the taxi drivers will not try to take advantage of you.
 In case you want to drive in Japan, you must hold an International Driving Permit and must carry your driving license with you at all times.
 There is some pickpocket risk in public transport, but not too often.

-Osaka region is very prone to natural disasters and the risk of tsunamis, earthquakes and floods exists all the time.
-The Japan Meteorological Agency website always shows the latest updated information about the possible natural hazards to warn people in advance.
+Osaka region is very prone to natural disasters and the risk of tsunamis, earthquakes, and floods exist all the time.
+The Japan Meteorological Agency website always shows the latest updated information about the possible natural hazards to warn people.

 Be aware of homeless people, follow safety precautions and try to avoid suspiciously looking people.
 Drink spiking with much higher levels of alcohol is common with the aim of robbing the victim and taking his/her credit card.
-So you should never accept drinks from strangers and do not leave it unattended for a period of time.
+So you should never accept drinks from strangers and do not leave it unattended for some time.

-The women safety risk is low and most visits are trouble free, but women should still avoid walking alone at night.
+The women's safety risk is low and most visits are trouble-free, but women should still avoid walking alone at night.

 So...
 How Safe Is Osaka Really?

-- Currency - When in Osaka, make sure that you exchange currency in banks, post offices or in some large hotels, since they will offer you the best rates.
+When in Osaka, make sure that you exchange currency in banks, post offices or some large hotels since they will offer you the best rates.
 Good exchange rate might also be offered at the international airports in Japan.
 Japan is mainly a cash society, so there might be a risk that your credit card might not be accepted or ATMs might reject giving you the money.
 ATMs in convenience stores and shopping centers are available 24 hours a day.
 The Japanese official currency is the Yen.

-- Weather - The weather in Japan is generally mild, but the snowfalls during winter time are possible.
+The weather in Japan is generally mild, but the snowfalls during the wintertime are possible.
 The severe weather is frequent in Japan, so you should prepare in the event of a typhoon.
 The tropical cyclone season lasts from June to December and the dangers increase when an earthquake occurs shortly after a typhoon.